populationgenomics/team-docs/hail.md

       ```

    1. Close the connection to the database and the pod.

-   1. Add the correct OAuth redirect url to this page (one time step).
+   1. Add the correct OAuth redirect url to this page (one-time step).
       On the [Google Cloud Clients Page](https://console.cloud.google.com/auth/clients?invt=AbuErA&project=hail-295901) under `Hail` add the following url:

       ```bash